fchaussin/jquery-multi-state-button/README.md

 - tada
 - fly

-You can see exemples on this [demo](https://codepen.io/fchaussin/pen/vejWKG)
+You can all icons animations on this [demo](https://codepen.io/fchaussin/pen/vejWKG)

 ### Coming soon features